Terms of service

 15.3 Termination for cause

-Either party may terminate these Terms (and any active subscriptions) on [EDIT: 30 days] notice if the other party materially breaches and fails to cure within that window.
+Either party may terminate these Terms (and any active subscriptions) on 30 days notice if the other party materially breaches and fails to cure within that window.
 Marshal may suspend or terminate immediately for non- payment, Acceptable Use violations, or activity that poses a security risk to the Service or other Customers.

 15.4 Effect of termination

-On termination, Customer's access to the Service ends.
-Customer Content remains available for export for [EDIT: 30 days] after termination, then is deleted from active systems and from backups in accordance with our retention schedule.
+After the Hold Period, we may permanently delete Customer Content at our discretion, subject to any active legal hold, pending litigation hold, or applicable law that requires longer retention.
 Audit log records are retained as required by law and our audit-defensibility commitments; this retention is a legal-claims defense interest under GDPR Article 17(3)(e) and applicable HR-records statutes and survives termination of this agreement.

 16. Governing law and dispute resolution